[wadiz] Transparency Report Vol. 11

 Status of AI Monitoring Measures

-We monitored 252 projects, of which 39 resulted in requests for corrections from makers and 4 resulted in the project being hidden.
+We monitored 252 projects, of which 39 resulted in requests for corrections from makers and 4 were hidden.

 2

-We conducted follow-up monitoring and took appropriate action
+We conducted post-publication monitoring and took appropriate action

 We requested corrections to advertising claims that prominently featured high returns in a way that implied guaranteed profits, and we guided creators to replace advertising phrases that could be considered vulgar—such as “crazy”—with more appropriate language, and these changes have been implemented.